Can you build reliable dashboards without a metrics layer?

 • Speed pressure: A quick chart feels faster than defining a metric centrally.

-• Tool bias: Teams build logic where they visualise, so every dashboard re-implements the math.
+• Tool bias: Teams build logic where they visualize, so every dashboard re-implements the math.

 • Thin data models: Inputs are messy, so logic spreads across SQL, spreadsheets, and chart builders.